leomenezessz/apigtw-sqs-integration/README.md

 ```

 ## Invoking API
-To invoking your api gateway and test your infrastructure import the **collection** and **environment** from the **docs** folder and set your api gateway id generated from apply.
+To invoke your api gateway and test your infrastructure, import the **collection** and **environment** from the **docs** folder and set your api gateway id generated from apply.

 ## Destroy

-To destroy all your infrastructure just run terraform destroy.
+To destroy all your infrastructure, just run terraform destroy.

 ```bash
 $ terraform destroy